Recruiting can be a long slog.

 All of the different components of the jobs, from cold calling for new clients, postings your jobs, sourcing candidates, reading resumes and performing interviews, can take up most of your day.

-To reduce your administrative workload and free yourself to focus on tasks that matter most, many recruiters use technology to their full advantage.
+To reduce your administrative workload and free yourself to focus on tasks that matter most, many recruiters use recruiting tools to their full advantage.

 Here’s a list of five tools that every recruiter needs to speed up their workflow.

 1. E-mail finders

 There are many tools that allow you to source emails for hiring managers and candidates alike.
 These tools, most of which are Chrome extensions, display all known email addresses for a person when you visit that person’s social profile.

 But not all of these tools are created equally.
 The accuracy of the results (sending an email that bounces back sucks!) and the cost per e-mail provided are the most relevant benchmarks.
 Therefore, when it comes to finding the best tools, make sure to consider these two metrics.
 ContactOut, Hiretual, Prophet and Lusha are a few options to consider.

 An applicant tracking system (ATS) is a tool that allows you to track the progress of an applicant as they move through your process from application to hire.